Insulating Old Brick Buildings

 The best strategy is to insulate on the exterior

-“Exterior retrofit is the preferred building science solution,” says John Straube, a principal at Building Science Corporation in Somerville, Mass.
+“Exterior retrofit is the preferred building science solution,” says John Straube, a principal at Building Science Corporation in Somerville, Massachusetts.
 “It’s a great solution for ugly buildings.”

 Of course, most owners of historic brick buildings are reluctant to cover up their bricks.
 As Terry Brennan, the president of Camroden Associates in Westmoreland, New York, explains, “If you can’t do the smart thing — insulate on the outside — then you have to do other smart things to enable you to do the silly thing — that is, to make insulating on the inside work.”